-Think of a Civil Engineer when you:
+Think of a civil engineer when you:

-- Turn on your tap to take a shower or drink clean water
+turn on your tap to take a shower or drink clean water

-- Flick on your lights and open your refrigerator
+flick on your lights and open your refrigerator

-- Drive to work on roads and bridges through synchronized traffic lights
+drive to work on roads and bridges through synchronized traffic lights

-- Take mass transit or take a flight for a vacation
+take mass transit or take a flight for a vacation

-- Toss your empty coffee cup in the recycling bin
+toss your empty coffee cup in the recycling bin

 Why study Civil Engineering at NJIT?

-And perhaps that’s why Civil Engineering is such a popular major at NJIT.
+"The work that civil engineers do is not only essential, but also interesting, various, and fun.
+Civil engineers use math and science for their calculations, but also use design and artistic principles to build their structures.
+And perhaps that’s why civil engineering is such a popular major at NJIT.
 It’s a hands-on major in which students work on a variety of design and building projects.
-Civil Engineering majors at NJIT learn to design and build the structures and infrastructures that allow an advanced society to function smoothly.
-And because of the important work they do, Civil Engineering graduates are always in great demand.
-They are also well paid for their work."
+Civil engineering majors at NJIT learn to design and build the structures and infrastructures that allow an advanced society to function smoothly.
+Because of the important work they do, civil engineering graduates are always in great demand and are well paid for their work."